joakim/fischer960/README.md

 ### `encode(arrangement)`

-Given an arrangement of pieces, returns the starting position's ID.
+Given an arrangement of pieces, returns the starting position's ID, or `-1` if arrangement is invalid.

 ```js
 encode(['R', 'N', 'B', 'Q', 'K', 'B', 'N', 'R']) // -> 518